-The first thing you need to know is that an iPhone not charging is a very common fault.
+The first thing you need to know is that it is very common for an iPhone, iPad, or iPod Touch not to charge properly.

 In fact, according to Apple Store employees, these are among the most common issues they see.